-If at any point during the eligibility determination process or throughout any other phase of the R3 Program process, it is found that the applicant is ineligible for the Program, the applicant will be notified via an R3 Ineligibility Determination notification.
-This ineligibility notification will outline the eligibility determination made, the next steps, if applicable, and instructions for how to submit a program-based reconsideration request; an administrative review request, and/or judicial revision.
+If at any point during the eligibility determination process or throughout any other phase of the R3 Program process, it is found that the applicant is determined to be ineligible for the Program, the applicant will be notified via an R3 Ineligibility Determination Notification.
+This ineligibility notification will outline the eligibility determination made, the next steps, if applicable, and instructions for how to submit a Program-based Reconsideration request; an Administrative Review request, and/or judicial revision.
 The ineligibility notice will notify the applicant of the reason for ineligibility and outline the process to challenge the decision.
 See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.

-8 Duplication of Benefits (DOB)
+9 Duplication of Benefits (DOB)